Hexadecimal: Rational numbers

-As with other numeral systems, the hexadecimal system can be used to represent rational numbers, although repeating expansions are common since sixteen (1016) has only a single prime factor; two.
+As with other numeral systems, the hex system can be used to represent rational numbers, although repeating expansions are common since sixteen (1016) has only a single prime factor: two.

 For any base, 0.1 (or "1/10") is always equivalent to one divided by the representation of that base value in its own number system.
-Thus, whether dividing one by two for binary or dividing one by sixteen for hexadecimal, both of these fractions are written as 0.1.
-Because the radix 16 is a perfect square (42), fractions expressed in hexadecimal have an odd period much more often than decimal ones, and there are no cyclic numbers (other than trivial single digits).
-Recurring digits are exhibited when the denominator in lowest terms has a prime factor not found in the radix; thus, when using hexadecimal notation, all fractions with denominators that are not a power of two result in an infinite string of recurring digits (such as thirds and fifths).
-This makes hexadecimal (and binary) less convenient than decimal for representing rational numbers since a larger proportion lie outside its range of finite representation.
+Thus, whether dividing one by two for binary or dividing one by sixteen for hex, both of these fractions are written as 0.1.
+Because the radix 16 is a perfect square (42), fractions expressed in hex have an odd period much more often than decimal ones, and there are no cyclic numbers (other than trivial single digits).
+Recurring digits are exhibited when the denominator in lowest terms has a prime factor not found in the radix; thus, when using hex notation, all fractions with denominators that are not a power of two result in an infinite string of recurring digits (such as thirds and fifths).
+This makes hex (and binary) less convenient than decimal for representing rational numbers since a larger proportion lies outside its range of finite representation.

-All rational numbers finitely representable in hexadecimal are also finitely representable in decimal, duodecimal and sexagesimal: that is, any hexadecimal number with a finite number of digits also has a finite number of digits when expressed in those other bases.
-Conversely, only a fraction of those finitely representable in the latter bases are finitely representable in hexadecimal.
-For example, decimal 0.1 corresponds to the infinite recurring representation 0.19̅ in hexadecimal.
-However, hexadecimal is more efficient than duodecimal and sexagesimal for representing fractions with powers of two in the denominator.
+All rational numbers finitely representable in hex are also finitely representable in decimal, duodecimal and sexagesimal: that is, any hex number with a finite number of digits also has a finite number of digits when expressed in those other bases.
+Conversely, only a fraction of those finitely representable in the latter bases are finitely representable in hex.
+For example, decimal 0.1 corresponds to the infinite recurring representation 0.19̅ in hex.
+However, hex is more efficient than duodecimal and sexagesimal for representing fractions with powers of two in the denominator.
 For example, 0.062510 (one-sixteenth) is equivalent to 0.116, 0.0912, and 0;3,4560.

 Irrational numbers

-The table below gives the expansions of some common irrational numbers in decimal and hexadecimal.
+The table below gives the expansions of some common irrational numbers in decimal and hex.

 Powers

-Powers of two have very simple expansions in hexadecimal.
-The first sixteen powers of two are shown below.
+The first 16 powers of 2 are below as hex to show relative simplicity compared to decimal representation.

 Cultural history

 The traditional Chinese units of measurement were base-16.
 For example, one jīn (斤) in the old system equals sixteen taels.
-The suanpan (Chinese abacus) can be used to perform hexadecimal calculations such as additions and subtractions.
+The suanpan (Chinese abacus) can be used to perform hex calculations such as additions and subtractions.

-As with the duodecimal system, there have been occasional attempts to promote hexadecimal as the preferred numeral system.
+As with the duodecimal system, there have been occasional attempts to promote hex as the preferred numeral system.
 These attempts often propose specific pronunciation and symbols for the individual numerals.
 Some proposals unify standard measures so that they are multiples of 16.

 An early such proposal was put forward by John W. Nystrom in Project of a New System of Arithmetic, Weight, Measure and Coins: Proposed to be called the Tonal System, with Sixteen to the Base, published in 1862.